awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-sqlserverdbrestore.md

   Type: String

   Description: \(Optional\) The instance running SQL Server 2017 on Linux\.
-If no InstanceId is provided, the automation launches a new EC2 instance using the InstanceType and SQLServerEdition provided\.
+If no InstanceId is provided, the automation launches a new Amazon EC2 instance using the InstanceType and SQLServerEdition provided\.
 + InstanceType

   Type: String